microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

         - Select 'All Families' for family
         - Select 'PIC16F18076' for device
         - Select the Curiosity Nano board connected to your computer for tool
-            - Note: 'No Tool' can be selected too, just later on you won't be able to program a device until on is connected
+            - Note: 'No Tool' can be selected too, just later on you won't be able to program a device until one is connected
         - Click 'Next'
     - **Select Header**: SKIP
     - **Select Plugin Board**:SKIP
     - **Select Compiler**:
-        - Select the XC8 v2.36 version for the compiler
+        - Select the XC8 v2.36 version (or newer) for the compiler
         - Click 'Next'
     - **Selct Project Name and Folder**:
         - Enter the name of your project